xor2003/nndecomp/user_stories.md

 So that compilation is reproducible and isolated.

 9. **Title:** Fragment Code for Training
-As an ML engineer,
+-As an ML engineer,
-I want to split source/assembly pairs into function-level samples,
+-I want to split source/assembly pairs into function-level samples,
-So that the model can learn from manageable code units.
+-So that the model can learn from manageable code units.

 ## Edge Cases
 - Handling compiler-specific optimizations
 - Dealing with obfuscated or minified code
 - Supporting different memory models (tiny, small, large, etc)
-- Processing incomplete or corrupted binaries